RealDoigt/dasfor/README.md

 `abc world hello world hello abc`

 ### IMPORTANT TO KNOW
 The function expects you to give it valid arguments.
-If you get out of bounds, it's your problem!
+If you get out of bounds or use the wrong specifiers, it's your problem!